edmundogarol/infoexchange-library/README.md

   `GET /api/author/{{id}}/` - Returns a detail view of the specified author id

+  `POST /api/authors/` - Creates a new author with the specified details - Expects a JSON body

+  `POST /api/books/` - Creates a new book with the specified details - Expects a JSON body

   `PATCH /author/{{id}}/` - Updates an existing author - Expects a JSON body

   `PATCH /book/{{id}}/` - Updates an existing book - Expects a JSON body